kevinswiber/request-caching/README.md

 request-caching
 ===============

-A client-side caching HTTP client built on top of request.
+An HTTP client with caching, built on top of request.